Nacholmo/auto-logs/README.md

 `auto-logs` is a lightweight, self-contained utility designed to provide a continuous, version-controlled heartbeat for your background processes, scheduled tasks, or even just your development environment.

-It operates on a simple principle: **regularly commit the current date and time to a dedicated `auto-logs.txt` file within your repository.**
+It operates on a simple principle: **regularly commit the current date and time to a dedicated `output.txt` file within your repository.**

 ## 🤔 Why `auto-logs`?